 How reliable are the results?

+The Regulator required Ealing to achieve a margin of error of +/-3% or less in our data.
+Ealing managed to achieve a margin of error of +/-2.8%.
 In practical terms, this means that we can be 95% confident that the true percentage of overall satisfaction is within 3% above or below the reported percentage.
-This gives a high level of accuracy to the 2023 to 2024 survey results.
+This gives a high level of accuracy to the 2024 to 2025 survey results.